Congress established Grand Portage National Monument on September 2, 1958 (72 Stat. 1751):

 A selection of park rules and regulations is below.
 The complete rules and regulations of Grand Portage National Monument are contained in two documents:

-2. In addition, regulations pertaining specifically to Grand Portage National Monument are contained in Superintendent's Compendium (PDF file, 369Kb).
+- In addition, regulations pertaining specifically to Grand Portage National Monument are contained in the 2018 GRPO Superintendent's Compendium (199KB pdf).

 Consumption of alcoholic beverages is prohibited in the following areas:

 - All monument parking lots

 - Within the walls of the palisade